-One of the key drivers of quality in ensuring that KPMG professionals have the skills and experience to deliver in our vision.
-This requires recruitment, promotion and retention of professionals and a robust capacity and resource management process.
-KPMG's global behaviors, which are linked to our Values, are designed to help articulate what is required for success - both individually and collectively.
-One of KPMG's global behaviors is "Delivering Quality".
+One of the key drivers of quality is ensuring that our professionals have the appropriate skills and experience, passion and purpose, to deliver the highest quality in audit.
+This requires appropriate recruitment, development, promotion, retention and assignment of professionals.
+KPMG global behaviors, which are linked to the KPMG Values, are designed to articulate what is required for success - both individually and collectively.
+One of KPMG's global behaviors is 'Delivering Quality'.